Yellow Eyes of Sneakiness

 In fiction, when a character has yellow eyes, mainly the sclera, it usually denotes that a character has a rather unscrupulous nature.
 Sure signs that a character cannot be trusted or is a bit of a Jerkass

-Historically this is probably inspired by canines, birds of prey, foxes, some types of wolves, and owls, which can have Amber, yellow, or Orange irises, and are associated with being conniving, clever, and wise.
+Historically, this is probably inspired by canines, felines, reptiles and birds of prey, which can have Amber, yellow, or Orange irises, and are associated with being conniving, clever, and wise.
 Also reptiles and toads are sometimes associated with villainy

 , and can have yellow eyes.
 Ironically in these animals what you're usually seeing are larger irises which were probably mistaken for a yellow sclera.